 Course Learning Outcomes The student will be able to Explain the scientific basis for common musculoskeletal, neurological, cardio- CO 1 respiratory, women's health related, geriatric and sports related disorders, compare and contrast Physiotherapy treatment techniques applicable in relevant case scenarios.
-CO 2 Justify selection of appropriate clinical examination and investigation for common CO 2 clinical conditions and critically analyze clinical findings Plan, and conduct research experiments to evaluate current practices and design CO 3 innovative physiotherapy interventions, based on evidence, to provide highest level of healthcare. develop understanding appropriate research tools, approaches and theories applicable to CO 4 that theme, develop well-defined and clear research question of scholarly significance, CO 4 and that the dissertation develops a theoretically and methodologically informed and evidence-based answer to that question.
-CO 5 Critically appraise the results of relevant qualitative and quantitative studies as CO 3 reported in scientific literature.
+CO 2 Justify selection of appropriate clinical examination and investigation for common 202 clinical conditions and critically analyze clinical findings Plan, and conduct research experiments to evaluate current practices and design CO 3 innovative physiotherapy interventions, based on evidence, to provide highest level of healthcare. develop understanding appropriate research tools, approaches and theories applicable to that CO 4 theme, develop well-defined and clear research question of scholarly significance, and that 004 the dissertation develops a theoretically and methodologically informed and evidence- based answer to that question.
+CO 5 Critically appraise the results of relevant qualitative and quantitative studies as 603 reported in scientific literature.
 CO 6 Outline the ethical issues involved in clinical research.
 Write accurate, legible and complete clinical records, use computers and other CO 7 information systems for data storage, retrieval, prepare health promotion materialfor patients, research and education.
-COS Demonstrate confidentiality, use data protection legislation and codes of practice in all CO 8 dealings with information.
+CO 8 Demonstrate confidentiality, use data protection legislation and codes of practice in all 200 dealings with information.